-Ecoforest ground source heat pump installation.
+An Ecoforest ground source heat pump installation.
 This unit has an inverter drive that varies the heat output from about 4kW to 12kW.
 The Kamstrup heat meter is showing us that the energy-efficiency is very high.
 No buffer tank is usually needed.

 Below; Good old Swedish IVT Ground Source Heat Pump with integral hot water cylinder

 Below; Mitsubishi Ecodan air source heat pump.
 This unit produces hot water for the underfloor heating system.